Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Controller

-* Controller elements are not supported anymore.
-Use entity elements as controllers instead.
-Please remove this element from your model.
 * Entity name is a reserved identifier (`module`, `type`, `func`, `config`, `ajax`, `external`, `lang`, `theme`, `newlang`, `newtheme`).
 These names are reserved.
 * There must not exist more than one (`index` | `view` | `display` | `edit` | `delete`) action in one entity.
 * Names of custom actions in one entity must be unique.